See what the pros had to say about the lengthening of Augusta National's fifth hole, which was extended by roughly 40 yards in 2019.

 “So I’ll tell you the shot shape is going to be the same for me.
 I try and hit the same shot pretty much on any hole except some holes where it’s a massive dog leg right.
 That’s the only time I’ll change it.

-But there are times you’ll have a 6‑iron, 5‑iron in.
+But there are times you’ll have a 6 or 5‑iron in.
 A lot of guys were hitting hybrids yesterday and I’m pretty impressed with that; it was a little into the wind.

 It’s difficult.
 It’s going to be a very difficult hole.
-I like that they shallowed out the green a little bit, flattened it a little bit and created a couple more accessible pins.
-I think it’s a great move, moving it away from the fourth green, the tee box away from the fourth green, that’s going to speed up play.
+I like that they shallowed out the green a little bit and created a couple more accessible pins.
+I think it’s a great move, moving the tee box away from the fourth green, that’s going to speed up play.
 Overall I think it’s a great design change.”